Pandemic knocks Singapore into recession as GDP plummets 41% in Q2 | Business

 WORST-EVER SLUMP The Singapore dollar was down 0.2% on the day versus the U.S. dollar.

 The government expects full-year GDP to contract in the range of -7% to -4%, the biggest downturn in its history.
 Citi analysts see a 8.5% contraction and expect another downgrade to official forecasts next month when final GDP data is released.
-The central bank eased its monetary policy in March and has introduced measures to boost bank lending, while the government has pumped in nearly S$100 billion ($72 billion) worth of stimulus to blunt the impact of the pandemic.
+The central bank eased its monetary policy in March, while the government has pumped in nearly S$100 billion ($72 billion) worth of stimulus to blunt the impact of the pandemic.

 The People's Action Party, which extended its unbroken rule in last week's election, has said protecting Singaporean jobs is its biggest priority.
 Analysts expect the economy to start improving as more business and services reopen, but warned of a bumpy road ahead.